NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Morning.md

     pip3 install numpy --upgrade

 If you have any issues here, let us know.

-**If you are using the headless Lite OS, it may happen that you need to install a couple of more libraries: **
+Also, if you are using the **headless Lite OS**, it may happen that you need to install a couple of more libraries:

     sudo apt-get python3-opencv
     sudo apt-get python3-pip